 Young Filmmaker Challenge

 We are inviting young naturalists and nature communicators to make a short video about nature in the UK.
-Your theme should have relevance to the uplands and their restoration or rewilding.
-Whilst you can address broader environmental concerns such as climate change, you should major on nature and biodiversity in the UK.
+Your theme should have relevance to survival techniques and methods, used by the natural world - animals and/or plants.
+Whilst you can address broader environmental concerns such as climate change and human constraints on survival you should major on ‘Survival’ in the UK.

 The challenge offers young filmmakers and those aspiring to work in that area an opportunity to share their work and ideas with a wider public.
-The best entries will be shown online in association with Hen Harrier Day events in August and will be given permanent space on our YouTube channel.
+The best entries will be shown online in association with Skydancer Day in May 2023, and will be given permanent space on our YouTube channel.
 We'll also share entries on our website and social media.

 We understand that not all those wishing to enter will have huge resources.
 So, though good production values will matter, we are looking more for creativity and inventiveness in contributions.
 Animations, puppets, comedy sketches, song, all are welcome, as well as video or presentations based on still photographs or other images.
 You may use other people’s work (e.g. photographs) with their permission but the creative work in assembling your entry should be entirely yours.